outline/rich-markdown-editor/README.md

 *Default: `auto`*

 Controls direction of the document.
 Possible values are:
-- `ltr`: Editor components are optimized for LTR documents and the content is explicitly marked as LTR.
+- `ltr`: Editor layout is optimized for LTR documents and the content is explicitly marked as LTR.
-- `rtl`: Editor components are optimized for RTL documents and the content is explicitly marked as RTL.
+- `rtl`: Editor layout is optimized for RTL documents and the content is explicitly marked as RTL.
-- `auto`: Editor components are optimized for LTR documents but the browser decides the direction of the content.
+- `auto`: Editor layout is decided by the browser based on document content.

 #### `tooltip`